open-mmlab/mmpretrain/docs/en/install.md

    If you want to install mmcv-full, you can install/compile it according to the [instructions](https://mmcv.readthedocs.io/en/latest/get_started/installation.html).

    A better choice is to use [MIM](https://github.com/open-mmlab/mim) to automatically select the mmcv-full version.
+MIM will automatically install mmcv-full when you use it to install MMClassification in the next section.

    ```shell
    pip install openmim